Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/migrate-to-volto.md

 1.  **Default Pages of Folders are merged with the Folderish Pages that replace the Folder**

-    Volto does not have a concept of default pages.
+    Volto doesn't have a concept of default pages.
     Instead, folderish pages can show text, a listing of all the content inside that page, or both.
     This step takes the content of the default page (such as text or the query of a collection), and adds that to the folderish page that replaces the folder.
     Metadata (subjects, author, rights, and so on) and relations are moved to the folderish page.